MerrittSoft/NodeCloud/README.md

 In this artical ill be using an Android App that I am developing called NodeController, its sends commands to the NodeMCU ESP8266,

-NodeController is an Android app that can pe found on Google Play https://play.google.com/store/apps/details?id=appinventor.ai_melissa2227.NodeController
+NodeController is an Android app that can pe found on Google Play,

+https://play.google.com/store/apps/details?id=appinventor.ai_melissa2227.NodeController

 You could send the command from a Web Browser address bar,